How Divorce Affects Your Tax Situation and Back Tax Liabilities

 If you are changing your name after your divorce, the processing of your tax return may also be slightly delayed.
 The name has to match what’s on your Social Security card, so make sure you apply for a new number and card as soon as possible if you know you will be changing your name.

 There are many other ways that your divorce may affect your tax liability, so you need to talk with an AZ tax attorney to make sure you are meeting your obligations and are aware of your rights.
-The professionals at Silver Law PLC in Arizona can help.
+There are plenty of professional Attorneys that can help you with your tax changes after a divorce.
 Each of our tax lawyers has experience working for the IRS, so they have intimate knowledge of the tax code and how divorce can change your obligations.
 They can represent you in tax audits, collections, and appeals, and they can help you with issues like foreign tax reporting or innocent spouse relief.
 Contact us in Arizona to talk with a tax attorney and find out your legal rights.

 My AZ Family Law Lawyers